isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 -   **Settings**: You can use this option to open the general Preferences dialog of the Plugin.
 -   **Logout**: Select this option to close the AEM server connection.
 This option is available only if you are using the Web Authentication mode.

-### Context menu Functions { .section}
+### Context menu Functions

 The functions of the Oxygen Plugin for AEM Guides are available on right-clicking a folder or file in the AEM repository.
 The functions available for the folders are different from the files.
 Here is a complete list of functions in Oxygen Plugin for AEM Guides context menu:

 -   **Open**: Opens the selected file or expands the selected folder.
--   **Open In**: You can choose to open the selected file in AEM Guides’ Web Editor or Map Dashboard, or Map Editor.
-For more information about these options, see [Open file in AEM Guides’ editor](#id195GH0V30KX).
+-   **Open In**: You can choose to open the selected file in AEM Guides' Web Editor or Map Dashboard, or Map Editor.
+For more information about these options, see [Open file in AEM Guides' editor](#id195GH0V30KX).
 -   **Check-out**: Checks out a file from AEM repository.
 For more details, see [Check-out files](#id195HC020TS4).
 -   **Check-out with dependents**: Checks out a file with its direct references.
 For more details, see [Check-out files](#id195HC020TS4).
 -   **Check-out with read-only dependents**: Checks out the selected file along with its dependents.
 You cannot make any changes in the dependent files.
 For more details, see [Check-out files](#id195HC020TS4).
 -   **Cancel check-out**: Cancels the checked-out file, closes the file from the editor, and reverts the changes to the last version of the file saved on the server.
 -   **Refresh**: In case of a file, fetches the latest copy of the file from the AEM repository.
-For a folder, it fetches the folder structure and file’s status.
+For a folder, it fetches the folder structure and file's status.
 This means that is a file is added, then it will be shown in the AEM Guides View.
 Also, if a file is checked out on AEM server, doing a Refresh in Oxygen Author will show the file as checked out.
 However, this does not update the files list in the *Files Checked-Out in AEM Guides* View.
 -   **Refresh Checked-out Files**: Refreshes the list of checked out files in the *Files Checked-Out in AEM Guides* View.
 If a file is checked out on AEM server, then doing a Refresh will update the list of checked out files in the *Files Checked-Out in AEM Guides* View.
 However, if a new file has been added or the status of a file has changed, then it does not update it in the AEM Guides tree view.
 To update the status of files on AEM, you must do a Refresh.
 -   **Check-in**: Checks in a files that you have checked out.
 For more details, see [Check in a file](#id182CF0J0FHS).
 -   **Check-in with dependents**: If you have checked out files with dependents, then this option checks in the main file along with its dependents.
 For more details, see [Check in a file](#id182CF0J0FHS).